-Thai Iced Tea, dubbed the most popular Thai drink in America, is a delicious summer drink that you won’t easily forget.
+Thai Iced Tea, dubbed the most popular Thai drink in America, is a delicious summer drink you won’t easily forget.
 The sweet and creamy orange iced drink is easily found all over the streets of Thailand.
 Have you ever had it?
 If not, you are in for a treat!
-Think, chai, black tea, spices and bold flavors mixed with sweetened condensed milk, must I say more?
+Think, chai, black tea, spices, and bold flavors mixed with sweetened condensed milk, must I say more?

 How to Make Thai Iced Tea

 These are the ingredients you'll need, pictured below: